joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/020-Authentication-Protocols.md

 - Legacy use, common in older systems where security measures were less advanced.
 - Offers minimal protection against attacks such as eavesdropping.

+## CHAP

+add simple 1-2 sentence explanation

+- add more info
+- add more info
+- add more info

 ## MS-CHAPv2

 MS-CHAPv2 is a more secure version of the Challenge-Handshake Authentication Protocol, designed to provide enhanced security in network environments.